NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Electric Panel: Cooking Range/Oven Power**

 Specifies the panel load cooking range/oven power.
+Only applies to electric cooking range/oven.
 If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.10.0/workflow_inputs.html#panel-loads'>Panel Loads</a>) is used.

 - **Name:** ``electric_panel_load_cooking_range_power``
 - **Type:** ``Double``